 Power sources for AVR microcontrollers are a crucial part.
 Every circuit has to be powered from some source like a battery or AC adapter 110V/220V.
 Using batteries is a more convenient way to power the microcontroller projects as the circuits are simpler and constructed devices become portable.

 There are many types of batteries in shapes and sizes or capacities.
-So when choosing battery you should consider many factors:
+So when choosing a battery you should consider many factors:

 - Capacity is a critical parameter measured in mA/h.
 This parameter defines how long your microcontroller project will be working before recharging or replacing batteries.
-Rule is simple â€“ as bigger battery capacity as longer your circuit will be working, but in other hand your project may become more expensive or even heavier because of bigger batteries.
+The rule is simple – as bigger battery capacity, as long your circuit will be working.
+Still, on the other hand, your project may become more expensive or even heavier because of bigger batteries.

-- Other is Expirity date.
-You donâ€™t want your battery energy leakage or become obsolete because of this.
+- Another is the Expiry date.
+You don’t want your battery energy leakage or become obsolete because of this.

 - Working temperature.
-If your project will be working in more extreme temperatures – heat or cold, then you should consider this.
+If your project is working in more extreme temperatures – heat or cold, you should consider this.

-Similar situation is with RS232.
-Just there you need to put voltage regulator or zener diode as voltages are not in 0 â€“ 5V range.
-You should connect more then 10uF capacitor in parallel to zener diode.
+A similar situation is with RS232.
+Just there, you need to put a voltage regulator or Zener diode as voltages are not in the 0 – 5V range.
+You should connect more than 10uF capacitors in parallel to the Zener diode.

-Just remember that regardless the power source you use you should connect like 0.01â€¦0.1uF capacitor between power line and ground in order to filter noises.
-This applies to any digital IC in circuit.
+Just remember that regardless of the power source you use, you should connect like 0.01 to 0.1uF capacitor between the power line and ground to filter noises.
+This applies to any digital IC in the circuit.